-Essential training tasks involve the specific requirements that one must be able to accomplish in order to successfully work through a program of study (in this instance the GED® Preparation program).
+Essential training tasks involve the specific requirements that one must be able to accomplish to successfully work through a program of study (in this instance the GED® Preparation program).
 These requirements or tasks are physically, mentally, and emotionally oriented.
-The physical, mental, and emotional requirements for the GED® Preparation program are that a student must have the ability to:
+These requirements include:

-- · Sit for extended periods of time. - · Comprehend both spoken and written English. - Use a computer keyboard or a keypad. - Work with others as a team as well as work independently. - Interpret a variety of instructions furnished in written, oral, and/or diagrammatical form. - Plan, organize, and manage time as well as daily activities.
+- Sit for extended periods of time. - Comprehend both spoken and written English. - Use a computer keyboard or a keypad. - Work with others as a team as well as work independently. - Interpret a variety of instructions furnished in written, oral, and/or diagrammatical form. - Plan, organize, and manage time as well as daily activities.